LiteObject/TypeRight/README.md

 ### Grammar checks not triggering

 1. Make sure you're typing in a supported element (input, textarea, contenteditable)
+2. Keep the TypeRight side panel open; checks pause when it closes
-2. Wait at least 1.5 seconds after stopping typing
+3. Wait about 2 seconds after stopping typing (or a short moment after clicking a filled field)
-3. Ensure text is at least 10 characters long
+4. Ensure the text is at least 25 characters long

 ### Suggestions not appearing

 1. Check if the side panel opens automatically
 2. Try clicking the TypeRight icon in the toolbar to manually open the side panel
+3. Click inside the text field so TypeRight can capture focus
-3. Check the extension console for errors
+4. Check the extension console for errors

 ### Ollama connection issues